MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/webcontent.md

 - WebSlates are restricted to navigation within the initial domain or the specified URL's and server\'s redirections.

+- Navigation within WebSlate is exclusively limited to HTTPS.

 - Device access to webcam, microphone, and geolocation are blocked.

 ### Windows / PC Standalone